Mr-xRed/silverbullet-libraries/PrintPreview.md

       return
     end

-    local result = editor.filterBox("Select a CSS file:", options, "Choose one of the detected CSS files")
+    local result = editor.filterBox("Select StyleSheet:", options, "or press 'Esc' to use default")

     if result then
       return result.name